USS Indiana (SSN-789)

 USS Indiana (SSN-789) is a nuclear powered United States Navy Virginia-class attack submarine, named for the State of Indiana.
 She is the sixteenth of her class and sixth of the significantly redesigned Block III, including a revised bow and VLS technology from the Ohio-class of guided missile submarines.
 Indiana was constructed by Huntington Ingalls Industries in partnership with the Electric Boat division of General Dynamics in Newport News, Virginia, with the initial contract awarded on 22 December 2008.
 Her keel was laid on 16 May 2015 and she was launched on 9 June 2017.
 The boat was christened on 29 April 2017 and sponsored by Diane Donald, wife of Admiral Kirkland H. Donald, USN (ret).
 She was commissioned on 29 September 2018 at Port Canaveral, Florida.
+In 2024, USS Indiana participated in Operation Ice Camp.
+In 2025, USS Indiana conducted a homeport shift from Groton, CT to Pearl Harbor, HI.